devAsmi/Weather-Info/README.md

 # Weather-Info

+## Description

- weather-info is java based application that is used to forecast the weather.
+`weather-info` is Javascript based application that displays the current weather and forecasts the weather for next 5 days.
- When we enter a certain city name and search ,it shows

-GIVEN a weather dashboard with form inputs
-WHEN I search for a city
-THEN I am presented with current and future conditions for that city and that city is added to the search history WHEN I view current weather conditions for that city THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, and the wind speed
+When the user enter a certain city name in the search box, it shows the current weather along with five days forecast.
+The current weather is presented with the city name, date, temperature, humidity, wind speed, and an icon representing the weather condition.
-WHEN I view future weather conditions for that city THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
-WHEN I click on a city in the search history
-THEN I am again presented with current and future conditions for that city
+Future weather forecast is presented with date, temperature, humidity, wind speed and, an icon representing the weather condition.

+User search history is saved as a list in the localStorage and the saved cities will be displayed below the search bar for quick access.
+By clicking on listed city name, the user can get the weather information for that city.

+This application utilizes Bootstrap library for UI, dayJs for date related functions, and jQuery for working with dom elements.
+It connects to the [Openweathermap API](https://openweathermap.org/current#name) to get the weather information.

+## Visuals